fazzulo1/fazzulo1.github.io/README.md

 # Functionality:

-# 1. Popup alert will notify the user to CLICK on a GREEN button to look for a bike rental company on available countries and cities.
+# 1. A popup alert will notify the user to CLICK on a GREEN button to look for a bike rental company on available countries and cities.

 # 2. The first panel, in blue, will be populated with a data set showing CITY and COUNTRY, as well as the API link corresponding to the specific company providing the bike rental service.